- Prayer and Worship

 Why does marriage matter?
 Why choose to get married?
 Why work to stay married?
 These and other such questions are on people's minds today.

-Pope John Paul II has written: "The Church values sociological and statistical research when it proves helpful in understanding the historical context in which pastoral action has to be developed and when it leads to a better understanding of the truth" (On the Family, 5).
+Pope John Paul II has written: "The Church values sociological and statistical research when it proves helpful in understanding the historical context in which pastoral action has to be developed and when it leads to a better understanding of the truth" (Familiaris Consortio, no. 5).

-This series of eight short presentations, prepared for the NPIM website in 2006 and 2007, shows how Church belief and teaching about marriage are strengthened and confirmed by the findings of social science research.
+This series of eight short presentations, prepared as a part of the National Pastoral Initiative for Marriage in 2006 and 2007, shows how Church belief and teaching about marriage are strengthened and confirmed by the findings of social science research.
 These points of convergence are a strong factor in "making a case" for marriage – particularly with younger generations of adults who rely heavily on such research in their quest for truth and direction.

 By accepting this message, you will be leaving the website of the